 Brazilian Peppertree Sawfly, Heteroperreyia hubrichi

-Upon emergence from the pupal stage, females mate and/or oviposit in young woody branches that are adjacent to the more tender terminal shoots.
+Adult females mate and oviposit in young woody branches that are adjacent to the more tender terminal shoots.
 This behavior enables the sawfly to avoid the toxic resin common in the Brazilian peppertree's terminal growth.
 The female uses her saw-like ovipositor to cut the stem tissue and insert her eggs between the thin bark and the phloem, the vascular tissue that transports nutrients from the leaves (Figure 3).
 The eggs are elliptical in shape and are deposited side by side in long rows of variable length and number.
-Females exhibit maternal behavior by guarding the egg masses during the incubation period, but die as soon as the first larvae hatch.
+Females exhibit maternal behavior by guarding the egg masses during the incubation period but die as soon as the first larvae hatch.

 The larva of H. hubrichi is the damaging stage.
 Developing larvae are voracious leaf feeders (Figure 3) and can cause complete defoliation of Brazilian peppertrees depending on the size of the plant and quantity of larvae present.
 This type of feeding damage could severely injure or kill young plants and prevent older plants from reproducing, which would reduce the competitive advantage that Brazilian peppertree currently holds over native vegetation.
 In Brazil, it is not uncommon to find Brazilian peppertree shrubs and more rarely trees completely defoliated by the sawfly.
 Larvae are gregarious in the early instars and feed in groups on tender leaves, mainly on new shoots.
 When the larvae reach the third instar, they disperse over the plant and attack leaves of all age classes.